THINK MUCH. CRY MUCH.

 German premiere | Registration required via firstname.lastname@example.org

 THINK MUCH.
-CRY MUCH. is a participative performance that deals with the human body’s capacity to act and its status as it overcomes boundaries – namely the outer boundaries of the E.U.
-With the aid of audio guides the participants are led through a radio drama.
-A choreography of migration is created as they constantly ingest new roles.
+CRY MUCH. is a participatory performance that deals with the human body’s capacity to act and its status when crossing borders – namely the outer borders of the E.U.
+As the participants are led through a radio drama, a choreography of migration is created as they constantly ingest new roles.
 During her research for THINK MUCH.
 CRY MUCH.
-Rima Najdi talked with border patrol officers, attorneys for refugees, workers who work on the construction of border fences, Red Cross employees, and travel agency employees.
-These conversations became the foundation for a choreographic audio journey at Munich’s central train station – a place that became iconic for the arrival of refugees in Germany during the height of the so-called »refugee crisis«.
+Rima Najdi talked to border patrol officers, attorneys for refugees, people who work on the construction of border fences, Red Cross employees, and travel agency employees.
+These conversations became the foundation for a choreographic audio journey at Munich’s central train station – a place that became iconic for the arrival of refugees in Germany during the peak of the so-called »refugee crisis«.

 Concept and Realisation Rima Najdi Dramaturgy Nadine Vollmer Music Farahnaz Hatam and Colin Hacklander Sound Design Farahnaz Hatam and Colin Hacklander Graphic Design Maria Kassab Technical Direction Federico Nitti Production Manager Sigurdur Finnsson

 The performance artist Rima Najdi, born in Lebanon, lives in Berlin.
 In her transmedia and interdisciplinary works she uses performance, video, installation, and design to explore social and media boundaries.
-And so she devotes herself to the gaps between fiction and reality, the self and the other person.
+And so she works along to the gaps between fiction and reality, the self and the other.
 Rima has a degree in dramatic arts (2008) from the High Arts Institute at the Lebanese University in Beirut, and a master's degree in performance studies (2011) from the Tisch School of the Arts at the New York University.